fweilun/vocab-master/README.md

 └── README.md          # Project documentation
 ```

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Feel free to submit issues and enhancement requests.

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🌟 Why Choose Vocab Master?

+- **Speed**: Master new words quickly with instant translations
+- **Simplicity**: Clean, intuitive interface for hassle-free learning
+- **Flexibility**: Organize your vocabulary your way
+- **Reliability**: Your data is always safe and accessible
+- **Accessibility**: Learn anywhere, anytime on any device

+## 📝 Usage Tips

+1. Enter a new word in the input field
+2. Get instant translation
+3. Group words by creation date
+4. Sort alphabetically or by time
+5. Edit or delete words as needed

+Start your vocabulary mastery journey today! 🎯